Skip to content

 type controller struct {

-network.Controller // Base controller with auth providers
+network.Controller // Base controller interface

 common.ContextPayload // User context management